Java, Groovy, Clojure

 Thoughts

 Clojure is brilliant in the support of dynamic dispatch at runtime.
 The refined design of their collections is a proof of their support for functional approaches.
-I am not convinced that dynamic inheritance and protocols promote maintainability of software products.
+I am not convinced that dynamic inheritance and protocols promote the maintainability of software products.

 Java is slowly moving to improve their support:

 • Switch expressions are now more functional.
-In Spring 2022, deconstruction of records, objects and arrays is still not available.
+In Spring 2022, deconstruction of records, objects, and arrays is still not available.

 • First class citizen status for functions is still ongoing.
-You still not define the implementation of a virtual method using the lambda notation or a method reference.
+You still do not define the implementation of a virtual method using the lambda notation or a method reference.
 I agree it is a detail.
 But it is a signal if you want to truly support functional approaches.

 • Nice is the effort to improve the collections.
 The sequence interface would improve the legibility of the standard collections.
-It is still a hack that unmodifiable collection throws an exception if your code calls a modifier.
+It is still a hack that an unmodifiable collection throws an exception if your code calls a modifier.
 It is time to introduce an unmodifiable interface for the various collections.

 Groovy is awesome in how operator support enhances the legibility of the source code.
 The implementation is syntactic sugar.

-Java libraries are best of breed.
+Java libraries are the best of breed.
 Backward compatibility and static type checks are immensely helpful for enterprise applications developed over decades.
 You do not want to throw away such a huge investment.

 I like properties and the elegance of grouping the declaration of the field with the methods.
 I am still not certain it makes the code quite more legible or maintainable.